IamJannik/HamsterModFabric-1.18.2/README.md

 # HamsterModFabric-1.18.2

-This is a Minecraft Mod for Fabric that features Hamster in Minecraft.
+This Minecraft modification provides you with the opportunity to experience hamsters in Minecraft.

 Why?
 IDK!